top of page

 We want to provide advocacy and an opportunity to remove financial barriers in replacing damaged sidewalks and possibly add new sidewalks where there are none.

 The City of Amarillo has partnered with SJNA to provide a 12 - 18 month payment program to help ease the costs to replace your sidewalk.
-Please read the policy info link below, see if you qualify for 50% - 100 % assistance, and apply!
+Please read the policy info link below, see if you qualify for 50% - 100 % assistance.

 Interested residential property owners and renters with damaged or missing sidewalks ( landlord contact info required) may contact: